Nishant2116/Github-profile/README.md

 </div>

   #### ✨ Hello there!
 Welcome to my profile!
-I'm a 19 year old Computer Science student :)👾 I have a passion for creating and learning new things.✨ Currently studying Machine Learing & AI.🧑🏻‍💻 Thanks for stopping by, see you around! 🥀
+I'm a 19 year old Computer Science student :)👾 I have a passion for creating and learning new things.🌠 Currently studying Machine Learing & AI.🧑🏻‍💻 Thanks for stopping by, see you around! 🥀

   #